simonhearne/webperfninja/_posts/2015-11-01-velocity-europe-2015-report-1.md

 ####[Description](http://velocityconf.com/devops-web-performance-eu-2015/public/schedule/detail/45231) | [Video (18m)](https://www.youtube.com/watch?v=7H_E_ZbFAn0) | My Rating: ★★★★★ | Average Rating: ★★★★☆

 Scott's keynote was probably the highlight of this Velocity for me.
-He discusses how the web will change over the next few years with the development of the advent of the Physical Web and the Internet Of Things.
+He discusses how the web will change over the next few years with the advent of the Physical Web and the Internet Of Things.

 Scott used a number of examples to show how this will affect our daily lives, with a parking meter being the clearest demonstration.